roulesophy-en/roulesophy-en.github.io/_posts/2018-02-01-learnig-asciiDoc-table.md

 |===
 ```

-Finally is a most difficult example:
+Finally it is the most difficult one:

 ```
 [cols=",,,", options="header"]